tarashbudhrani/adt_final/health-synergy/docs/sample-db-queries.md

-# Sample Database Queries
+# Actual Database Queries Used in This Application

-Below are 10 example queries for the database layer, using both MongoDB and SQL/SQLite formats where relevant.
+Below are database queries (MongoDB style) that directly reflect the actual logic and data operations used in this application, based on the backend code (routes and models):

 ---